 When the TOE reuses memory which could contain previous information content and which is related to the context of a user's session (i.e. to which a user could gain access), this previous information will not be available for any user.
 To ensure this, the TOE either directly overwrites any memory that will be used for users sessions completely with new information or with a certain pattern.
 Before the previous information has been overwritten the resource is not available for any usage.
-For memory which is allocated using the Operating System the TOE uses a function of the OS, which ensures that only empty memory is provided to the TOE.
-Whenever data is written to or loaded from disc this is done page wise where a page has the size of 8 KB (FDP RIP.1).
+Whenever data is written to or loaded from disc this is done page wise where a page has the size of 8 KB (FDP_RIP.1).